 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Hey everyone, and welcome to BIM 301.
-In this course, we're going to take the skills and knowledge that we learned in the previous courses and apply them to learn how to use Revit for creating construction documents.
-This course is going to be broken down into two parts, the midterm and the final.
+In this course, we're going to take the skills and knowledge we learned in the previous courses and apply them to learn how to use Revit for creating construction documents.
+This course is going to be broken down into two parts, the Midterm and the Final.

-For the midterm, we're going to go through and we're going to create an existing building based on PDF and CAD files.
-We'll have a PDF of the existing building elevations.
-See here, and we'll have the CAD file of the floor plans.
+For the Midterm, we're going to go through and create an existing building based on PDF and CAD files.
+You can see here we'll have a PDF of the existing building elevations, and we'll have the CAD file of the floor plans.

-And this is pretty common to be able to get CAD files of floor plans, but not necessarily the elevations.
-And so we'll just have to use that information to model the existing building.
-The next part of the course is going to be create demolition plans based on the information we need to create the new design or the revised entrance to the building.
+It's pretty common to be able to get CAD files of floor plans, but not necessarily the elevations.
+We'll just have to use that information to model the existing building.
+The next part of the course is going to be creating demolition plans based on the information we need to create the new design or the revised entrance to the building.

-And we're going to do that by breaking down portions of the building to be demolished.
-And we'll have floor plans to illustrate that.
-So this is our first and second floor plans and even our roof plan.
+We're going to do that by identifying portions of the building to be demolished.
+We'll have floor plans to illustrate that.
+So these are our First Floor Plan, Second Floor Plan, and even our Roof Plan.

-And then we'll jump in to creating the new design, which is going to define our scope of work.
-So you can see here, we're breaking it down to only isolating this lobby portion here.
-And we'll create first floor, second floor, and roof plans to show that.
+Then we'll jump into creating the new design, which is going to define our scope of work.
+You can see here we're breaking it down to only isolating this lobby area.
+We'll create a First Floor Plan, Second Floor Plan, and Roof Plan to show that.

-We'll also have a ceiling plan, which breaks down the different components that we're going to want to illustrate.
-So specialized lighting, specialty ceilings, you know, even a canopy that we're going to use.
-And I'm going to use that information to create new elevations, new building sections, a feature stair, and then we'll even take it to the next level, apply some materials, and create a rendering that we can use for presentation purposes.
+We'll also have a Ceiling Plan, which breaks down the different components that we're going to want to illustrate.
+So specialized lighting, specialty ceilings, and even a canopy that we're going to use.
+I'm going to use that information to create new Elevations, new Building Sections, a Feature Stair, and then we'll even take it to the next level, apply materials and create a rendering that we can use for presentation purposes.

-So this course has a lot jam-packed into a very short period of time.
-We're going to want to make sure that we are going through and reviewing the videos multiple times and also taking a look at some of the reading assignments to help fill in the gaps.
-So looking forward to diving in our first lesson, we are going to start out by creating that new model based off of those existing drawings.
+This course has a lot packed into a short period.
+We're going to want to make sure that we are reviewing the videos multiple times and also taking a look at some of the reading assignments to help fill in the gaps.
+So looking forward to diving into our first lesson, we are going to start out by creating that new model based on those existing drawings.